Blackberry Brandy Recipe

 4. INFUSE

 After 3 weeks, you can reduce the shaking to just once a week.
 How long you continue this stage is up to you.
 The longer you leave it, the more flavoursome the mixture should get.
-Because I wanted my Blackberry Brandy ready for Christmas, I infused it for 3 months.
+Because I wanted my first Blackberry Brandy ready for Christmas, I infused it for 3 months.

 After infusing for your chosen length of time, strain the mixture through a sieve, catching the liquid.
 If you don’t want to waste the blackberries you can use them in puddings, cakes, smoothies etc. Just bear in mind they will have absorbed some of the alcohol.